radikalportal/radikalportal/wp-content/plugins/wordpress-23-related-posts-plugin/readme.txt

 1. Download the plugin .zip file
 2. Log in to yourdomain.com/wp-admin
 3. Click Plugins -> Add New -> Upload
-4. After installation activate the plugin and click Turn on to get advanced features
+4. After installation activate the plugin and check advanced features
 5. If you use any caching plugin please clear the cache
 6. You're finished!

 == Screenshots ==
 1. WordPress Related Posts Default Theme.
-2. WordPress Related Posts reporting real time statistics for mobile and desktop devices.
-3. WordPress Related Posts responsive theme on a Galaxy Nexus and iPhone 4s.
+2. WordPress Related Posts responsive theme on a Galaxy Nexus and iPhone 4s.

+== Terms of service ==
+The plugin source code is released under GPLv2.
+Usage of plugin is governed by [Zemanta Terms of Service](http://www.zemanta.com/legal/terms-of-service/) and [Zemanta Privacy Policy](http://www.zemanta.com/legal/privacy/).

 == Upgrade Notice ==